Why Sex Scandals Persist In The Humanitarian Aid World

 For one, aid groups need to do a better job of vetting employees, says Paul Spiegel, who directs the Center for Humanitarian Health at Johns Hopkins University.
 "Aid workers are recycled among different organizations because people are desperate to find staffers to go to these places at times."

-As for offenders: "Maybe you need to be blackballed in the community," says Spiegel.
+As for offenders: "Maybe you need to be blackballed in the community," he says.
 "This person could never be hired again."

 Oxfam acknowledges that Roland van Hauwermeiren, the head of mission in Haiti who hired the sex workers in 2011, had also paid for sex while stationed in Chad in 2006.
 The charity had known about the allegation yet still hired him to work in Haiti four years later.